QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 back to open, and Lean then accepts a cancel or update on it that the broker rejects.
-Schwab hit exactly this and fixed it by pushing polled orders through the same message handler as stream messages, so they wait in the queue while an order request holds the stream lock (`WithLockedStream`, `Brokerages/BrokerageMessageQueue.cs:98`).
-That is why `ProcessOrderState` is a separate public method instead of something the loop calls itself: the brokerage puts its message handler between the read and the diff, and the queue keeps the order right.
+Schwab hit exactly this and fixed it by pushing polled orders through the same message handler as stream messages, so they wait in the queue while an order request holds the stream lock (`WithLockedStream`, `Brokerages/BrokerageConcurrentMessageHandler.cs:99`).
+That is why `ProcessOrderState` is a separate public method instead of something the loop calls itself: the message handler sits between the read and the diff, and the queue keeps the order right.
 The handler's message type also has to cover both the stream's model and the snapshot — the next section is how it does.